 Much to my initial ignorance, Cyr owned several dumbbells.
 Many of these can still be viewed at the Cyr Museum in St. Jean de Matha, Quebec.
 Some of his dumbbells remained at the museum while others went to private collectors be they Ben Weider or Bob Hoffman of York Barbell.

 Amazingly, we have Olympic weightlifter and Mr. America winner John Grimek’s reminisces on the Cyr dumbbell in Bob Hoffman’s collection.

 The Cyr dumbell we had was always a bone of contention.
 Men from all parts of the country came to see if they might get it overhead.
 It weighed “only” 202 pounds empty but it could be loaded with lead shot to over 270.
 We never loaded it over 269 ½ pounds, and even then it defied most men who tried it.

-I have not visited the York Barbell museum but the original Cyr dumbbell is still there.
-The dumbbell that modern fans know is a replica.
+I have not visited the York Barbell museum but a Cyr dumbbell is still there.

 The Cyr dumbbell was introduced to the Arnold in the last decade and has, in fact, surpassed the weight used by Cyr!
 The Cyr dumbbell Arnold Strongman fans are familiar with is based on one found at the H.J.
 Lutcher Stark Center of Physical Culture and Sports.